THE AUSTRALASIAN MYCOLOGICAL SOCIETY

 If you are interested in presenting your mycological research, please get in touch with the AMS council.

-Announcing: The AMS Virtual Seminar Program for 2023!
+Upcoming AMS Virtual Seminar

 Talk details to be confirmed for the following speakers:

-Past Virtual Seminars (2022)
+Past AMS Virtual Seminar

 October: Assistant Prof Jessie Uehling Watch on YouTube